RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 <details>
 <summary><b>Keys not working in BO3</b></summary>

-- Make sure BO3 is the active focused window
+- Make sure BO3 is the active focused window (Windowed Borderless required)
 - Run the bot as Administrator
 - Confirm the Sphynx mod is active in your mods list
 - Run `/exec binds.cfg` in the BO3 console